10 Paintings for Which You Will Love Ca’ Pesaro in Venice

 Here are ten reasons to fall in love with Ca’Pesaro:

 2. Pierre Bonnard, Nude in a Mirror

 The painting presents the much-repeated subject of Marthe, the artist’s wife captured in her dressing room.
-Those interior scenes, focused on the ritual of bathing or dressing in front of the mirror, were very important to Bonnard.
+Those interior scenes, focused on the ritual of bathing or dressing in front of the mirror, were very important to Pierre Bonnard.

-3. Henry Moore, Helmet no 2
+3. Henry Moore, Helmet no. 2

 4. Giorgio di Chirico, Troubadour

-After having long looked at the history of art and the Old Masters, de Chirico turned to introspection, and with this painting he returned from his original metaphysical period of 1915-1917.
+After having long looked at the history of art and the Old Masters, de Chirico turned to introspection, and with this painting, he returned from his original metaphysical period of 1915-1917.

-5. Wassily Kandinsky, White Zig Zacs
+5. Wassily Kandinsky, White Zig Zags

-This painting documents the period when the artist moved from the lyrical abstraction to the subsequent geometrical period.
+This painting documents the period when the artist moved from lyrical abstraction to the subsequent geometrical period.